ismaeltoe/osms-php/README.md

 Check out [examples](https://github.com/ismaeltoe/osms-php/tree/master/examples) for more examples.

 CHECK OUT also [Osms.php](https://github.com/ismaeltoe/osms-php/blob/master/src/Osms.php) to see all the methods available.
 But DON'T MODIFY IT.
 You can extend the class to add your own stuff.

+## Country Sender Number

+The sender address is a unique country sender number per country.
+You can find the list of country sender numbers [here](https://developer.orange.com/apis/sms/getting-started).

 ## SSL certificate problem